April 11th, 2018

 - Freelancers are individuals who work alone for the most part, and more likely to accept only as much work as they think they can handle.
 They are more likely to avoid heavier work loads, thus are better at meeting deadlines.

 - Freelancers are more likely to stay in touch with a client long after the work has been completed.
 They are more likely to pick up the phone and call rather than sending a formal email when it comes to a simple "hello," or "how are things going with your business?"
 Starting a chat is easier because it's a more of a true and honest feeling based on a personalized approach.
 This makes a client feel more like a "human being" rather than "just another client."

-- Freelancers will come and go as needed by the client, whether it be a one-time project or a long-term project that is described as "on-going" or "indefinite."
+- Freelancers will start and stop a project as needed by the client, whether it's a one-time project or a long-term project that's described as "on-going" or "indefinite."